Create Adobe AEM Project from Scratch in 5 Steps with Apache Maven

 Every AEM project beyond basic examples should contain server-side business logic, environment-specific configurations, page templates, component templates, and tests - organized into small, maintainable modules with Java classes and content kept separate.
 Apache Maven provides an ideal solution for managing this structure.

 Install Apache Maven following the official installation instructions.
+Verify the installation:

 1